Tight Bounds for Restricted Grid Scheduling: Preliminaries

-A bin in a partial packing is {\em wasteful} if its empty space is at least as large as some unpacked item or some item packed in a bin that occurs later in the sequence.
-In other words, when this bin was packed, there was an extra item that could have been added to it, but was not.
-A partial packing is {\em thrifty} if it contains no wasteful bins.
-Since a partial packing is valid if and only if it has no wasteful empty bin, every thrifty partial packing is valid.

 The {\em cost} of a packing is the sum of the sizes of the bins it uses (i.e. in which it places at least one item).
-A packing is {\em optimal} (among valid packings) if it is valid and its cost is at least as small as any other valid packing for the same set of items and sequence of bins.
-Note that there may be invalid packings of smaller cost.
-For example, with two items of size $S$, an optimal packing for the sequence of bins $\langle S, 2S\rangle$ puts one item in each bin.
+A packing is {\em optimal} if it is feasible and its cost is not more than that of any other feasible packing for the same set of items and sequence of bins.